coderamen666/srd-v3.5-md/epic/epic-spells.md

 -   **Saving Throw:** Will negates
 -   **Spell Resistance:** Yes

-This seed forces extraplanar creatures out of the caster's home plane.
+This seed forces extraplanar creatures out of the caster’s home plane.
 The caster can banish up to 14 HD of extraplanar creatures.
 For each additional 2 HD of extraplanar creatures banished, increase the Spellcraft DC by +1.
 To specify a type or sub-type of creature other